sequiturquodlibet/sequiturquodlibet.github.io/README.md

 There are a couple of howlers here that should have never made it past the editor: a multi-page monologue that's little more than a play-by-play of Bertrand Russell's <i>Why I Am Not A Christian</i> (even Ayn Rand did these self-inserts better); a long and utterly irrelevant copy-and-paste from some history book, which the protagonist is reading out loud to help someone fall asleep (hell, the Yellow Pages would have at least had a Rothian, meta-comic effect).
 The novel's narrator is just a store brand, diet cola version of Alex Portnoy.

 The best thing I can say about <i>Indignation</i> is that it is shorter than it looks.
-In fact, the page margins are suspiciously wide, so I can suspect what happened.
+In fact, the page margins are suspiciously wide, so I can guess what happened.
 The concept for this story might have worked better as a slim novella, but those don't retail very well.

 If you want to read Roth, read <i>Portnoy's Complaint</i>.
 Skip <i>Indignation</i>, and probably most of Roth's later work too.
 As for Bruckner, the best symphony is the ninth.